jenisys/invoke-cleanup/README.rst

-EXAMPLE: Use common cleanup tasks
+EXAMPLE: Use invoke-cleanup for common cleanup tasks
 ------------------------------------------------------------------------------

-The following code snippets show how `invoke-cleanup`_ tasks should be used in your own invoke tasks:
+The following code snippet show how `invoke-cleanup`_ tasks can used in your own invoke tasks file or tasks directory:

 .. code-block:: python

-    # -- FILE: tasks/__init__.py or tasks.py
+    # -- FILE: tasks.py or tasks/__init__.py
     from invoke import Collection, task

     # -- USE TASKLET-LIBRARY: